Art and Technology: Friend or Foe?

 A Personal Perspective

-My very first solo show in Vancouver some years ago, Child Out of Time, was of digital paintings.
+My very first solo show in Vancouver some years ago, Child Out of Time (see here) was of digital paintings.
 It clearly reflected classical training put to imaginative ends.
-I chose to work in digital media at that time because it closely reflected the dramatic inspiration for this series: an old monochrome photo of unknown children, displayed along with war memorabilia in a tiny civic archive in Europe.
+I chose to work in digital media at that time because it was the artistic technique that most closely reflected the dramatic inspiration for this series: an old monochrome photo of unknown children, displayed along with war memorabilia in a tiny civic archive in Europe.
+The experience filtered into my dreams and took hold, resulting in Child Out of Time.
+So much so that I made of an art video with music, narration, and poetry excerpts fitted to the images (see here).

 I had much to explain about my digital technique in those still early days of digital painting.